WHAT IS ZIKA VIRUS?

 ZIKA IN LONG BEACH

-As of December 1, 2016 there are have been 6 travel related cases of Zika infections in Long Beach.
 There are no locally acquired cases of Zika in the state of California.
-Additionally, the mosquitos that transmit Zika (Aedes aegypti and Aedes albopictus) have not been found in Long Beach, however they have been found in neighboring cities.
+The mosquitoes that can transmit Zika (Aedes aegypti) have been found in Long Beach and in neighboring cities.

 WHERE CAN I LEARN MORE ABOUT ZIKA?